 Location & Practical Information

 The museum is located in the upwardly mobile 16th arrondissement (district) tucked nearby Honoré de Balzac’s house and just a short walk away from the Eiffel Tower.
 It can make a good stop in the area when you’re looking for something a bit unusual to do.
+Make sure to explore the surrounding area, known as Passy and appreciated for its village-like charm.

 - Address: 5, square Charles Dickens, 75016 Paris